-Your especially distinguished nursing program at XXXX is my first choice for study towards the BSN degree for a variety of reasons, particularly your explicit focus on diverse student populations, which attracts me as a Korean woman who adores diversity.
-At 32 years old, the decision to become a nurse did not come easy.
-It has meant making a lot of sacrifices to be able to fully focus on making my career change successful.
-First and foremost, I had to quit what was for me a lucrative job as an Operations Manager and move back into my parents’ home to be able to devote myself full time to nursing.
-I feel strongly that my background as a business professional has provided me with the opportunity to learn many valuable practices and principles that will enable me to become a highly competent nurse, especially my organizational skills and ability to multi-task.
+Your especially distinguished nursing program at XXXX is my first choice for study towards the BSN degree for various reasons, mainly your explicit focus on diverse student populations, which attracts me as a Korean woman who adores diversity.
+At 32 years old, deciding to become a nurse did not come easy.
+It has meant making a lot of sacrifices to be able to focus on making my career change entirely successful.
+First and foremost, I had to quit a lucrative job as an Operations Manager and move back into my parents’ home to devote myself full-time to nursing.
+I feel strongly that my background as a business professional has allowed me to learn many valuable practices and principles that will enable me to become a highly competent nurse, especially my organizational skills and ability to multi-task.

-I also believe that the many challenges that I have faced along the way have made me a strong person; someone who will be able to give much to nursing.
+I also believe that the many challenges I have faced have made me a stronger person, someone who will be able to give much to nursing.
 Right after I graduated from high school, my brother was murdered.
-It turned my life upside down and until this day, it has been the hardest thing that I have had to endure.
+This has been the most challenging thing I have had to endure.
 Yet, I also realize that life's greatest lessons come through trials and tribulations.
-My experiences of loss and grief contributed to my temporary academic failure as a result of depression and anxiety.
-Yet, it is also our hardships that enable and inspire our growth as human beings.
+My experiences of loss and grief contributed to my temporary academic failure due to depression and anxiety.
+Yet, our hardships also enable and inspire our growth as human beings.
 I carry this with me in everything I face.
-Thus, in everything that I do, I do my best with purpose, integrity, and sincerity.
+Thus, I do my best with purpose, integrity, and sincerity in everything I do.
 Keenly aware of how fragile life is, I treasure each moment and always make the most of it.
 As a nurse, I want to make every day count.

 I want to spend my life caring for the needy with no thought of selfish gain because I seek joy and fulfillment that result in authentic happiness.
-The church that I attend is extensively involved in, sponsoring and participating in medical missions to the Developing World and this stand at the center of my own personal and world vision.
-“Giving back” is what provides me with the greatest happiness and satisfaction in life.
-Going on annual medical missions, as a nurse, with other members of my Church to Third World countries annually will become the central triumph and celebration of my life, my greatest achievement.
+The church I attend is extensively involved in sponsoring and participating in medical missions to the Global South.
+This stands at the center of my own personal and world vision.
+“Giving back” provides me with the happiness I crave.
+Going on annual medical missions as a nurse with members of my Church to developing countries annually will be my triumph and celebration of life, my most outstanding achievement.

-The missions supported by my church have a great need for the participation of qualified medical professionals to travel to Third World countries where many people lack even the most basic medical care.
-With the education and professional knowledge that I will gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders to those in other parts of the world with limited access to medical care.
-I believe that it is our natural duty in life to do the most we can in helping others on both a micro and macro scale, making as much positive difference as we can in people’s lives.
+The missions supported by my church need qualified medical professionals to travel to Third World countries where many people lack even the most basic medical care.
+With the education I hope to gain through my experience of becoming a nurse in the United States, I wish to give back beyond borders to those in other parts of the world with limited access to medical care.
+I believe that it is our natural duty to do the most we can in helping others on both a micro and macro scale, making as much positive difference as possible in people’s lives.

-My ideal jobupon graduatinggFrommm nursingg school would be to work in the hospital for a few years to discover from my many experiences in which area I want to specialize for further study.
-10 years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.
+Upon graduating from nursing school, my ideal job would be to work in the hospital for a few years to gain further experience and decide on an area of specialization.
+Ten years from now, I hope to have made a significant contribution to society as a nursing professional, touching the lives of many patients and aiding in their recovery to the extent to which that is possible.

-Whenever my brother got sick, I took care of him just as my mother would.
-When my mother was sick, I cooked and cleaned knowing it would help ease the load.
+Whenever my brother got sick, I cared for him just as my mother did.
+I cooked and cleaned when my mother was ill, knowing it would help ease the load.
 When my father suffered an accident and could not walk for weeks, I tended to his needs and assisted my mother in nursing him back to health.

-Thus, early on, I learned the inexplicable rewarding satisfaction that came from taking care of others while putting my own needs aside.
-Although I did not know it at the time, it set the cornerstone for who I would become for the rest of my life.
+I have learned the rewarding satisfaction that comes from taking care of the needs of others and putting my own needs aside.
+Although I did not know it when I started, nursing the sick has now become the cornerstone of my existence for the rest of my life.